Chibbit-99/arch.js/README.md

 }
 ```

-ARC.js fetches the project files concurrently and executes them in the order listed in `js`.
+arch.js fetches the project files concurrently and executes them in the order listed in `js`.

-## Reusable ARC modules
+## Reusable arch modules

 Runtime functionality is kept in the `module/` directory.
-A module listed in `config.modules` is loaded before `arc/init.js`.
+A module listed in `config.modules` is loaded before `arch/init.js`.

 For example, the repository currently ships `module/npmloader.js`, which provides the NPM package loading API.